CMLL Arena Coliseo Tag Team Championship

 The CMLL Arena Coliseo Tag Team Championship (Spanish: Campeonato de Parejas de la Arena Coliseo del CMLL) is a professional wrestling Tag team championship promoted by the Mexican Lucha Libre wrestling based promotion Consejo Mundial de Lucha Libre (CMLL) since 2000.
 The championship is considered a revival of the EMLL Arena Coliseo Tag Team Championship that was used in the 1960s and 1970s when CMLL was known as "Empresa Mexicana de Lucha Libre" (EMLL).
 The CMLL Arena Coliseo Tag Team Championship is considered a secondary championship, with the CMLL World Tag Team Championship being the primary championship for the tag team division in CMLL.
 As it is a professional wrestling championship, its holders are determined by promoters or promotions, not by athletic competition.
 As the name indicates the championship is intended to be defended in Arena Coliseo in Mexico City; one of CMLL's primary venues.

-There are no current holders of the championship as it was declared vacant on April 29, 2020.
-The decision was made after one-half of the then-reigning champions Tritón, who held it with Esfinge, had left CMLL several months prior.
-The company announced that they would hold a tournament at a future date.
-Esfinge and Tritón were the ninth championship team since Arena Coliseo championship was revived in 2000.
+The current champions are El Triangulo (El Hijo del Villano III and Villano III Jr.).
+They defeated La Ola Negra (Akuma and Espanto Jr.) at CMLL Sábados de Coliseo - 81: Aniversario de la Arena Coliseo on April 6, 2024 in Ciudad de Mexico.